Three key considerations:

-- In effect, factoring combines the provision of finance with a service element, helping the business with credit control, which can be particularly valuable for smaller businesses.
+Factoring combines the provision of finance with a service element, helping the business with credit control, which can be particularly valuable for smaller businesses.

-- Supply chain finance requires the involvement of the supplier and their customer and up to 100% of the value of invoices can be funded once they have been approved by the customer, often at more competitive rates than would otherwise be available.
+Supply chain finance requires the involvement of the supplier and their customer, and up to 100% of the value of invoices can be funded once they have been approved by the customer, often at more competitive rates than would otherwise be available.

-Asset-based lending is usually provided on a similar basis to invoice finance, with funding being extended against debts, but in an asset-based lending arrangement this is complemented by finance against a wider pool of assets, typically including stock, property, plant, machinery and also potentially intangibles such as intellectual property or forward income streams.
+Asset-based lending is provided on a similar basis to invoice finance, with funding extended against debts.
+But in an asset-based lending arrangement this is complemented by finance against a wider pool of assets, typically including stock, property, plant, machinery and sometimes intangibles such as intellectual property or forward income streams.

 This maximises the cash available to the business to support future plans.
 Asset-based lending can also be used in mergers and acquisitions, management buyouts and turnarounds.